vruusmann/openscoring.io/_posts/2020-02-23-sklearn_feature_specification_pmml.md

 * Simple statistics about feature domains - the [`ModelStats`](https://dmg.org/pmml/v4-4-1/Statistics.html#xsdElement_ModelStats) element.
 * Complex statistics about feature domains partitioned by the prediction range - the [`ModelExplanation`](https://dmg.org/pmml/v4-4-1/ModelExplanation.html#xsdElement_ModelExplanation) element.

-Value preparation is a two stage process.
+Value preparation is a two-stage process.

 In the first stage, the user value is converted to a PMML value according to the [`DataField`](https://dmg.org/pmml/v4-4-1/DataDictionary.html#xsdElement_DataField) element.